United Church of Christ Mental Health Network

 Tik Tok U Don’t Stop by Kirk Moore

-September 20, 2021 By Kirk Moore
+September 20, 2021 by Kirk Moore

 That’s the phrase Rosie O’Donnell often uses to open or close the short videos she posts on the social media site TikTok.
 WIth some of its inspiration from the short video posting service Vine from a decade ago, TikTok now has more than 689 million users worldwide and is growing quickly.
 It’s largest user base […]